Craig Ludwig: Professional

 Ludwig was drafted by the Montreal Canadiens in the 3rd round of the 1980 NHL Entry Draft, 61st overall.
 He won a Stanley Cup with the team in 1986.
 In 1990 he was traded to the New York Islanders for Gerald Diduck.
 After one season with the Isles, Ludwig signed as a free agent with the Minnesota North Stars.

 After joining the North Stars in 1991, he moved with the team to Dallas in 1993 and finished his career in 1999 after helping the Dallas Stars win their first Stanley Cup.
 Ludwig was an alternate captain for the Stars during his time with the team.

 Personal

 Ludwig was inducted into the Wisconsin Hockey Hall of Fame in 2002.
 After his retirement, he worked as an assistant coach for the Utah Grizzlies, Dallas Stars, and Texas Tornado.
-Three of his sons became professional ice hockey players as well.
-Trevor and younger son C.J. are currently teammates on the Kansas City Mavericks of the ECHL.
-C.J. previously played defense for Northern Michigan University.
-Trevor and his twin brother Tyler were also previously teammates.
+All three of his sons played hockey in college with his younger son, CJ, having played for Northern Michigan and older son Trevor for Providence College and Tyler for the University of Western Michigan.
+All three also went on to play professionally.

+Ludwig assistant coaches in the Dallas Stars Elite hockey club and resides with wife, Kim, in Dallas and Eagle River, WI.

+Ludwig currently hosts a podcast called Suds With Luds.